zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

               .. type:: string

-            - A string containing the exact captured amount of the payment in the given currency.
+            - A string containing the exact charged back amount of the payment in the given currency.

    * - ``description``